LucHermitte/lh-vim-lib/doc/Project.md

 change a project configuration file.

 #### Environment variables
-We can set an environment variable for all files in a project
+We can set an environment variable for all buffers in a project

 ```vim
 :LetTo p:$FOOBAR = 42